aikedejongste/docs.aikedejongste.nl/editors/neovim.md

 specific part of the text.
 For example, to reformat the current paragraph, you would use `gqap`.

+## Line length 2 options:

+Let vim format (i.e.change) your text to have shorter lines, by inserting linebreaks or Leave lines as they are, but display them wrapped

+Option 1 would be achieved by setting textwidth (for example :set textwidth=30

+Then you can reformat your text by highlighting it (in visual mode) and typing gq. (textwidth can be abbreviated as tw, thus :set tw=30.)

+Option 2 can be toggled by running :set wrap / :set nowrap.
+This will wrap lines which are too long for the window.

+Both are independent.

 ## Delete trailing whitespaces

 `:%s/\s\+$//e`